-These woodlands tend to be rather dense, with a sparse understory and ground flora.
+These former woodlands are now rather dense, with an under developed understory and ground flora.
 Thinning can increase overall tree vigor and improve understory diversity.
-However, in the absence of fire, the diversity and cover of the ground flora is still diminished.
-Continual timber management, depending on the practices used, will either maintain this state, or convert the site to uneven-age (State 3) woodlands.
-Prescribed fire without extensive timber harvest will, over time, cause a transition to Managed Oak Woodlands (State 4).
+Continual timber management, depending on the practices used, will either maintain this state, or convert the site to Uneven-age Managed (state 3) woodlands.

+- Plant productivity and health

 - Plant structure and composition

 - Wildfire hazard from biomass accumulation

 - Terrestrial habitat for wildlife and invertebrates

-Black Oak-White Oak/Serviceberry/Tick Trefoil
+Black Oak - White Oak - Hickory /Fragrant Sumac